Thumby (console)

-The Thumby is a small keychain sized programmable game console produced by TinyCircuits of Akron, Ohio and funded by a Kickstarter campaign.
+The Thumby is a small Bumble Bee-sized programmable game console produced by TinyCircuits of Akron, Ohio and funded by a Kickstarter campaign.
 The console measures 1.2 × 0.7 × 0.3 in.

 History

 The first concept for the Thumby originated roughly around 2015 or 2016.
 An early version of the system was shown at the 2016 Bay Area Maker Faire.

-A Kickstarter crowdfunding campaign to raise money for the console began on September 28th, 2021.
+A Kickstarter crowdfunding campaign to raise money for the console began on September 28, 2021.
 The company projected a production of at least 10,000 Thumby consoles despite the 2020–present global chip shortage.
 A stated goal was to ship consoles to backers by February 2022, with plans to ship some early units in Fall 2021.
 The console shipped in 2022.
+The Verge reported on a follow-up Thumby Color console Kickstarter in August 2024.
+Listed improvements include a color display, improved processor, and a haptic feedback motor.
+The Thumby Color entered the market in 2025.

 Games

 The Thumby includes six preloaded games: